-Justification for the Christian is being in a place where God is the One who is declaring who is worthy of entering His presence and experiencing His divine favor.
+Justification for the Christian is being in a place where God is the one who declares who is worthy of entering His presence and experiencing His divine favor.

-If we are going to justify our actions, we have to provide reasons that are acceptable to whoever we are attempting to find agreement with.
+If we are going to justify our actions, we have to provide reasons that are acceptable to whoever we are attempting to gain agreement with.

-In order to understand the subject of justification, even for salvation, there is value in considering the account of the two harlots who appeared before King Solomon.
+In order to understand the subject of justification—even for salvation—it is helpful to consider the account of the two harlots who appeared before King Solomon.

-The time King Solomon had to decide between two harlots which one was the mother of the baby being argued over, as each one was claiming the baby as her own, he would have had to justify his decision before all who were in attendance.
+When King Solomon had to decide between two harlots, each claiming to be the mother of the same baby, he would have had to justify his decision before all who were in attendance.

-King Solomon was not a judge in the sense as one is known within a modern judicial system, that has an ascending order of seniority with different divisions, beginning with small claims court, magistrate court county court, appeals court and ultimately the Supreme Court or High Court of a nation.
+King Solomon was not a judge in the sense of one operating within a modern judicial system, with an ascending order of courts—beginning with small claims court, magistrate court, county court, appeals court, and ultimately the Supreme or High Court of a nation.
 His word was law.

-Today, any case of the two harlots fighting over having given birth to a baby would be a family court matter.
-DNA testing would be employed to ascertain the mother.
+Today, a case involving two women fighting over a child would be handled in family court, and DNA testing would be employed to determine the true mother.

-Solomon not having access to the modern procedures used for genetic testing had to resort to wisdom, often believed to be the providence of a learned judge.
-Since Solomon had no idea which harlot was the legitimate mother he proposed that the two harlots have half of the baby each.
-We don't know whether he proposed cutting the baby horizontally at the midline near the bottom of the rib cage or splitting the body longitudinally from the head to the pelvis.
+Solomon, not having access to modern procedures such as genetic testing, had to resort to wisdom—often believed to be the providence of a learned judge.
+Since Solomon had no way of knowing which harlot was the true mother, he proposed that the baby be divided in two.
+We are not told whether he meant cutting the baby horizontally near the bottom of the rib cage or splitting the body longitudinally from head to pelvis.

-In a court of law today, judges write out the reasons in detail for making the decisions that they do.
-This judicial decision is known as the judgment (or sometimes order) delivered or handed down by the court.
+In modern courts of law, judges write out the reasons for their decisions in detail.
+This judicial decision is known as the judgment (or sometimes the order) delivered or handed down by the court.

-In respect to Solomon, we just have a very short account of what happened.
-We have to assume the reasons for Solomon's decision were justified, based upon what we know of human nature.
+With Solomon, we have only a brief account of what happened.
+We must assume that his reasons were justified based on what we know of human nature.

 The Scripture simply states that Solomon called for his sword to cut the child.
-One harlot was keen to have the baby cut in two.
-The other harlot pleaded that the baby be spared even if she had to hand it over to the sinister harlot.
-Based upon this, Solomon declared that the harlot who wanted the baby to live was its mother.
+One harlot was eager for the baby to be divided.
+The other pleaded that the baby be spared—even if she had to give it up to the sinister harlot.
+Based on this, Solomon declared that the woman who wanted the baby to live was the true mother.

 Was Solomon justified in his declaration?